Live Roulette Bets Explained

 - Column Bets: you are betting on numbers that fall down a vertical line on the Roulette board.

 If the above seem complicated to you, then check out some other online live casino uk games, which can be played with our casino and online slot offers.

 So what are progressive strategies?
 To put it simply, the basic idea is to judge the outcome of the round and then increase your bet size accordingly.
 There are many specific betting strategies around this, and we are going to go through some of the popular ones.
 There’s one called the Martingale System that advises players to double their bets after every loss.
 As you can probably guess, it’s a pretty risky strategy and could lead to you losing a fair bit of money.
 But this bet could suit you beginners out there who have some extra money to hand, and want to try out your first Live Roulette strategy.

-Then you’ve got a method called the Parloi System, which is basically a reverse of Martingale system.
+Then you’ve got a method called the Parloi System (more on this best roulette strategy), which is basically a reverse of Martingale system.
 This one tells players to double their bets after every win that they have.
 This is a popular strategy, because it can be considered to be a fairly safe one.
 Again, we would recommend this one to beginners at Live Roulette because it’s so simple!
 Both of these betting systems are known as steep progressions, and this is because they work well when you are using Outside Bets as they can help you after you’ve suffered losses.
 But, as we discovered, they can lead to you losing money fairly quickly so keep that in mind while you’re betting.

 The prizes if you follow this strategy could amount to as much as the jackpots slot wins.